luxuriance19/magenta/magenta/models/music_vae/js/README.md

 To use in your application, install the npm package [@magenta/music-vae](https://www.npmjs.com/package/@magenta/music-vae), or use the [pre-built library](/magenta/models/music-vae/js/dist/).

-For a complete guide on how to build an app with MusicVAE, read the [Melody Mixer tutorial][mm-tutorial].
+For a complete guide on how to build an app with MusicVAE, read the [Melody Mixer tutorial][cl-tutorial].

 ## Pre-trained Checkpoints